Effective Illicit Account Detection on Large Cryptocurrency MultiGraphs: Introduction

 \section{Introduction}

-\IEEEPARstart{O}{nline} payment and exchange platforms are playing a growing role in financial markets \cite{alipay,paypal_2023,wechat_2023,bitcoin_2023,ethereum_2023}.
-Massive online transaction data have been generated.
-In general, a transaction network can be modeled as a \textit{directed multigraph} that permits multiple edges between nodes (\ie multiple transactions between accounts) and allows \textit{edge attributes} that describe the corresponding transactions (\eg transaction timestamp and amount).
-Figure \ref{fig:illus} shows an example transaction network.
-Edge $e_{10}$ is a transaction from nodes $v_{6}$ to $v_{7}$ with transaction timestamp and transaction amount as edge attributes (edge attributes of other edges are omitted for brevity in Figure \ref{fig:illus}).
-Multiple edges can exist between nodes.
-For instance, edges $e_4,e_5,e_6$ between nodes $v_3$ and $v_4$ in Figure \ref{fig:illus} represent three transactions that have happened between $v_3$ and $v_4$.
-A node (\eg $v_4$) can have in and out transactions.

-In recent years, one representative type of online transactions, cryptocurrency, has become increasingly popular and important, due to the nature of decentralization and pseudo-anonymity based on blockchain technology.
-As of February 2023, Bitcoin and Ethereum are the top-2 largest cryptocurrencies with \$650 billion market capitalization in total \cite{coinmarketcap_2023}.
-An Ethereum transaction is a message sent from a sender address\footnote{ Account, address, and node are used interchangeably.} to a receiver address at certain time with certain transaction amount, forming a directed edge.
-Bitcoin is slightly complicated by allowing multiple senders and receivers in a transaction.
-Both of them can be modeled by the multigraph model in Figure \ref{fig:illus} (see Section \ref{sec:datamodel}).

-Albeit the huge volume of cryptocurrency transactions generated by normal users, illicit entities are also taking advantage of Bitcoin and Ethereum for illegal activities, such as phishing scams \cite{chen2020ijcai,chen2020toit,wu2020phishers,poursafaei2021sigtran}, Ponzi scheme \cite{chen2020ijcai,chen2018detecting}, ransomware \cite{akcora2020bitcoinheist}, and money laundering \cite{weber2019anti}, which put millions of normal users at the risk of financial loss and hinder the development of blockchain ecosystem.
-In fact, cryptocurrency-related illicit activities are recognized as one of the fastest-growing cyber-crimes \cite{akcora2020bitcoinheist}, \eg a reported surge of scamming revenue increasing by 82\% in 2021, resulting to \$7.8 billion loss from victims~\cite{Chainalysis_2022}.
-Therefore, it is of great importance to develop effective methods to identify the illicit accounts on transaction networks of cryptocurrencies, including Bitcoin and Ethereum, which is the focus of this paper.
+Cryptocurrencies, \eg Ethereum and Bitcoin, are of growing importance, due to the nature of decentralization and pseudo-anonymity based on blockchain technology.
+As of May 2024, Bitcoin and Ethereum are the top-2 largest cryptocurrencies with \$1.5 trillion market capitalization in total \cite{coinmarketcap_2023}.
+In addition to the cryptocurrency transactions among normal accounts, illicit accounts are also taking advantage of Bitcoin and Ethereum for illegal activities, such as phishing scams \cite{chen2020ijcai,chen2018detecting}, and money laundering \cite{wu2021detecting}, which put normal users at risk of financial loss and hinder the development of the blockchain ecosystem.

-However, it is a highly challenging task to accurately detect illicit accounts, particularly on large-scale transaction networks with massive number of transactions.
-Cryptocurrency accounts are anonymous, and thus, there exists no meaningful portrait information as node features that are crucial to detect illicit accounts.
-Also illicit accounts can deliberately provide meaningless user data and transactions to hide.
-For instance, in Figure \ref{fig:illus}, there are 2 illicit ($v_4$ and $v_5$) and 5 benign nodes.
-All of them are connected by transactions, and apparently it is non-trivial to distinguish the two classes of nodes.
-Moreover, the directed multigraph with edge attributes is inherently sophisticated as shown in Figure \ref{fig:illus}, which makes it hard to develop a synergetic model that exploits all available feature dimensions over the multigraph topology for effective detection.